yowny/ZBox/README.md

 # ZBox
-A interactive Television Box base on
+A interactive Television Box base on Raspberry Pi 4B